 4 Creative Ways to Start Saving

-However, on occasion it’s difficult to begin saving money – especially when you’ve grown accustomed to spending a significant amount of your paycheck.
+However, it can be difficult to begin saving money – especially when you’ve grown accustomed to spending a significant amount of your paycheck.
 To help get over the initial heartache that may come with handing over a percentage of your salary to a savings account, here are a few pain-free and creative strategies that can help you get into the habit.

 - Use a budget-tracking app.
-With the advent of online banking, balancing a checkbook may have become a lost art.
+With the advent of online banking, balancing a checkbook has become a lost art.
 Luckily, there are several ways to stay accountable by utilizing the multitude of budgeting apps that have developed in the past few years.
 These apps allow you to track how much and where you are spending your hard-earned income.
 Many have extra features such as reminders to stick to your established budget and notifications for when you have bills to pay or you’ve hit savings goals.
-Check out our home budget calculator here, along with a list that Forbes compiled early last year.
+Check out our home budget calculator here, along with a list that Forbes compiled.

 - Trick yourself into saving.
 By rounding your payments up and paychecks down, you can begin to save incrementally with virtually no effort; this is especially useful if you use a budget-tracking app.
 For example, if you bought something for $27.50, you could round up and record that you spent $30 while transferring the rest to your savings.
 Similarly, if you are paid $207.00 each week, rounding down to $200.00 could eventually result in significant savings with minimal pain.